 Purchasing the land from the Hess family was not without its challenges, but Ms. Hess eventually agreed to a deal with PWSD with conditions, including having the reservoir named after both her married and maiden names.
 Hence, the name Rueter-Hess.
 The remnants of Rosie's homestead can still be found today at the base of the dam where a few old cottonwoods still exist.

-Numerous archaeological artifacts were discovered during the reservoirs’ construction that provides evidence of a long history of human inhabitation of the land dating back 9,000 years.
+In addition to its history as a homestead, numerous archaeological artifacts were also discovered on the property during the reservoir’s construction, providing evidence of a long history of human inhabitation of the land dating back 9,000 years.
 Native and immigrant settlers of the region relied on the land for their livelihood from hunting to mining gold to homesteading and ranching.

-As stewards of the land and community, it is the wish of the District and its’ local partners to preserve this land as a resource and to educate visitors about the history of RHR, Newlin Gulch, and the region to ensure that it continues to be a sanctuary for wildlife and to respect its important heritage.
-Jointly, the reservoir serves as a unique recreational destination to accommodate a broad range of communities and adventurer seekers from near and far.
+As stewards of the land and community, PWSD and our local partners hope to preserve this land as a resource and to educate visitors about the history of RHR, Newlin Gulch, and the region to ensure that it continues to be a sanctuary for wildlife and to respect its important heritage.

 Recreation at Rueter-Hess Reservoir is overseen by the Rueter-Hess Recreation Authority - a regional collaboration of six local governments working together to bring recreational opportunities to Rueter-Hess Reservoir.
 The Authority is made up of Parker Water, Town of Castle Rock, Town of Parker, City of Castle Pines, City of Lone Tree and Douglas County.

 The first time water was pumped into Rueter-Hess Reservoir on May 12, 2011.
 Water was pumped from Cherry Creek, near Stroh Road and Motsenbocker in Parker.